RCR Contributors: Problem-solving policy and process

 - Follow the RCR’s policies, procedures, values and rules

 Contributors, staff, members, Fellows or anyone who comes into contact with the RCR can raise concerns about Contributors through this policy.
 Issues raised under this policy may also require other policies to be used.
+In the first instance, feedback should be given to the relevant Contributor, when appropriate.
+Concerns should be raised with the Contributor Officer or Head of HR, alternatively concerns can be sent in writing to [email protected].

 If a Contributor wishes to raise other issues about our functions, services, policies or a member of staff, this may be more appropriately done through our complaints procedure.
-If there are serious concerns about the activities of the charity, our assets or reputation, it may be appropriate to raise these concerns through our whistleblowing policy[PD1] .
+If there are serious concerns about the activities of the charity, our assets or reputation, it may be appropriate to raise these concerns through our whistleblowing policy.

 The following principles provide the foundations of our problem solving approach: